 Figure 1.
 The chart above shows the organization of the College Governance Committees at San Diego Miramar College, and the reporting structure for each committee under the two categories of committees; Academic Senate and Participatory Governance.
 The reporting process and direction are shown by the arrows and lines, culminating in deliberative decisions made by the College President in consultation with both the Academic Senate and the College Council.
 There are also Operational Committees within the College (not shown here but listed in Appendix D).
-The role of operational committees is to implement the recommendations that have been approved by the College through the college governance committees seen here.
+The operational committee's role is to implement the recommendations approved by the college governance committees seen here.

-\Curriculum committee is a decision-making committee.
+Curriculum committee is a decision-making committee.